Bodnant: The roots of a great garden

 Bodnant Garden nestles in the Conwy Valley at the heart of an age-old farming community dotted with hafods - stockmens’ summer dwellings - and ancient drovers’ tracks.

 On Colonel Forbes’ death in 1820 the estate passed by marriage again to William Hanmer, sixth son of the baronet of Bettisfield Park in Flintshire.
-Hanmer made his own improvements, building the present Old Mill between 1828 and 1837, and extending the upper garden around the mansion house.
+Hanmer made his own improvements, building the present Old Mill between 1828 and 1837, and extending the garden around the mansion house.

 Pochin enlisted the skills of landscape designer Edward Milner to develop the formal Victorian shrub garden around the house, including the famous Laburnum Arch.
 He also sculpted the sloping valley sides down to the river, planting North American conifers and creating pathways to form the romantic dells and water gardens.

 Laura gifted the care of the garden to her son Henry McLaren on his 21st birthday, who embraced the Arts and Crafts style in his design of the stunning Italianate Terraces (built 1904-1914).
-Henry (1st Lord Aberconway) also sponsored the expeditions of plant hunters such as Ernest Wilson and George Forrest, who brought back to Bodnant Garden ‘exotic’ new Asian plants, notably magnolias and rhododendrons.
+Henry (later 2nd Lord Aberconway) also sponsored the expeditions of plant hunters such as Ernest Wilson and George Forrest, who brought back to Bodnant Garden ‘exotic’ new Asian plants, notably magnolias and rhododendrons.
 With his head gardener Frederick Puddle, Henry also bred many unique hybrid rhododendrons.

 It was Henry who gifted Bodnant Garden to the National Trust in 1949.
-After his death in 1952, his son Charles McLaren (2nd Lord Aberconway) continued to develop Bodnant Garden with the Trust, making improvements, opening new vistas and adding new plants.
+After his death in 1952, his son Charles McLaren (3rd Lord Aberconway) continued to develop Bodnant Garden with the Trust, making improvements, opening new vistas and adding new plants.